If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Adderall and Vyvanse are both amphetamine-class stimulants.
 They share a long list of features.

-• Both are used to treat ADHD, and both start to work the same day they are taken.
+• Both are used to treat ADHD, and both start to work the same day they are taken, often within about an hour.

-• Both work by increasing dopamine and norepinephrine, two chemical messengers involved in attention.
+• Both work by increasing dopamine and norepinephrine, two chemical messengers involved in attention and self-control.

 • Both are Schedule II controlled substances.
-Both carry an FDA boxed warning about the risk of misuse and abuse.
+Both carry an FDA boxed warning about the risk of misuse, abuse, and addiction.

-• Both can reduce appetite, disturb sleep, and raise heart rate.
+• Both can reduce appetite, disturb sleep, and raise heart rate and blood pressure.

 • Both are effective for ADHD when used as prescribed.